 - On entry into school all adults and children must “walk on the left” and adhere to the one-way system which is in place throughout school.

 - Children will be taught about the importance of self-distancing when moving around school.

 - Break and lunch times are staggered to ensure reduced movement in corridors.

-Children will eat lunch in their classes until further notice.
+Lunchtimes - children will eat lunch in their classes until further notice.
 They will wash their hands before and after lunch.
 Children may bring a packed lunch to school, or a school packed lunch can be ordered in the usual way.

-The government has indicated that is safe for all pupils to return to school at the start of the new school year.
+Attendance - the government has indicated that is safe for all pupils to return to school at the start of the new school year.
 Therefore, attendance will be mandatory.
 Parents and carers that have any concerns, regarding children returning to full-time education, should contact the school to discuss these with staff.